Dudley Colin Suttor, was born at Koorawatha in 1892, whilst his parents, Walter and Louisa (Nee Monro), were living at the property “Warrangong”.

 Bathurst changes Football Code as Australia fails to pick Suttor

-Dud Suttor represented NSW at Rugby Union in 1912 and just missed selection in the Australian team which toured America that year with Billy Hill as manager.
+Dud Suttor represented NSW at Rugby Union in 1912, playing eight matches on the wing, and just missed selection in the Australian team which toured America that year with Billy Hill as manager.
 He seemed most unlucky to be passed over.

 Bathurst was so upset over his omission that the city immediately swung over to the professional League game.